LoliKingdom/MCExtreme/README.md

 MCExtreme
 ========

-Repo for our members - It is a mod for Minecraft which changes everything.
-Literally.
+This is the repo for our members of EnderExtreme - this repo holds the legendary mod of Minecraft to the Extreme.
+The Ultimate Minecraft Mod.